OnroerendErfgoed/atramhasis/paper/paper.md

 The publication website allows humans to browse, search and consult the vocabularies online in a user-friendly way.
 Search results can be downloaded in CSV format for further processing.
 Internal and external systems use the webservices provided by Atramhasis to consult or download vocabularies.
-Concept uris are used in indexing data in systems such as the [Inventory of Immovable Cultural Heritage](https://inventaris.onroerenderfgoed.be).
+Concept URIs are used in indexing data in systems such as the [Inventory of Immovable Cultural Heritage](https://inventaris.onroerenderfgoed.be).
 This allows users to search those external systems using the provided thesauri \autoref{fig:searchingairfields}.
 For a typical end-user the thesauri are presented as dropdown lists or specialised